drillby/Spotify_API/README.md

 ### Spotify:
+README is work in progress.
+So far you can read docstrings in python files.

 - You need to set up tekore.cfg.
 See https://tekore.readthedocs.io/en/stable/getting_started.html, and put it in the web/web folder.
 For that use <br>